swift-kim/flutter-tizen/doc/develop-plugin.md

 flutter-tizen create --template plugin foobar_tizen
 ```

-Otherwise if you are creating a new plugin from scratch, make sure the package name is in the `lowercase_with_underscores` format:
+Otherwise, follow the `lowercase_with_underscores` style convention to name your package:

 ```sh
 flutter-tizen create --template plugin plugin_name
 ```

-Once the package is created, you will be prompted to add some information to the pubspec file.
+Once the package is created, you will be prompted to add some information to its pubspec file.
 Open the main `plugin_name/` directory in VS Code, locate the `pubspec.yaml` file, and replace the `some_platform:` map with `tizen:` as suggested by the tool.
 This information is needed by the flutter-tizen tool to find and register the plugin when building an app that depends on the plugin.

 ```text
 The `pubspec.yaml` under the project directory must be updated to support Tizen.